Work with Nodes

 What Is a Node?

 Nodes are the devices (servers or virtual servers) that make up your Hero_Flow environment (cluster).
-Hero_Flow’s gossip protocol allows each node encrypted communication with a random set of other nodes to quickly spread information and scale while also maintaining resiliency by operating without a centralized master entity and overcoming network issues and node failure.
-Meaning it is possible to use nodes located on Google Cloud, Amazon Web Services, in a datacenter, or where ever your servers are located at the same time.
+Hero_Flow's gossip protocol allows each node encrypted communication with other sets of nodes allowing for the quick spread of information and scaling.
+This system maintains resiliency by operating without a centralized master entity and overcomes network issues and node failures.
+It is possible, therefore, to use nodes located on Google Cloud, Amazon Web Services, in a datacenter, or where ever your servers are located at the same time.
 This provides more flexibility than using a central entity.

 How to Work with a Node?

 When setting up your environment in Hero_Cloud, you can select the size environment you want to create based on your process needs.

 A drop-down list is displayed to select the size environment that fits your needs.
 Each environment is made up of a UI node and additional compute/processing nodes.